Omar-Alaa-Elzanaty/ISc/README.md

-# currenlty Working on this project
+# Currenlty working on this project
 ## The readme file will be updated after the project is finished.
 use this in begining any request after adding server/api/{Method-Name}